The Asia-Pacific Network for Moral Education

 Notes on submitting a proposal

-- If you could not successfully submit proposals on the Google Form, please download the 2018 proposal form and fill it in, then send it to the conference committee at email@example.com
+- If you could not successfully submit proposals, please contact the conference committee at email@example.com.

 - Please note that for your proposal to be considered it must comply with the following requirements.
 Thank you for your cooperation.